justinsilvestre/hanlib/texts/brandt-ch01-1.passage.md

 Adapted from the 1927 book by J. Brandt

-Transcribed with help from 武克富強 (Võ Khắc Phú Cường)
+Transcribed with help from 武克富強/Võ Khắc Phú Cường (main text, Vietnamese readings) and R.K.
+Christenson (Cantonese readings).

 ---